 The session provides two hours of wonderful wild play in which parents/carers are welcome to attend.
 The session takes place in our beautiful Rewilding Space up on East Hull Community Farm where you can spend time in our awesome roundhouse, swing in a hammock amongst the trees or take part in an activity such as fire-lighting, campfire cooking, nature crafts, green woodwork and lots more...

-Sessions cost £7.50 per child and run on the 2nd and 4th Monday of each month during term-time, 1 - 3pm and the dates this year are :
+Sessions cost £7.50 per child for two whole hours and run on the 2nd and 4th Monday of each month during term-time, 1 - 3pm and the dates this year are :

 13th Jan 12th May 13th Oct